Why do employers and their insurance companies treat injured workers so poorly?

 When Workers’ Compensation Claims Are Wrongfully Denied or Terminated

 Normally people who are injured at work pursue their workers’ compensation claims through an administrative process rather than through the court system.
 You must exhaust the administrative process completely before you can appeal a denial of benefits and have taken the necessary steps to settle.
 An administrative board or a court that is specially designated to handle workers’ compensation cases hears the appeal.

 If you exhaust all of the procedural requirements for disputed workers’ compensation claims, you may then seek a legal remedy through the civil court system according to the laws of your state.
 At this stage, it is recommended that you consult a workers’ compensation lawyer to learn about your rights.

 When Employers Retaliate Against Employees for Filing Workers’ Compensation Claims

 Some employers engage in retaliatory actions against employees who file claims for benefits through workers’ compensation.
 If your employer retaliates against you by implementing an adverse job action, you may have the basis for filing a retaliation or wrongful termination claim.
 Retaliatory actions are prohibited when employers use them in reaction to an employee engaging in lawfully protected conduct, including filing workers’ compensation claims.
 Forbidden retaliation may include such measures as demotions, terminations, or any other negative job action.

-If your workers’ compensation claim is being disputed or has been denied, you may need legal help from a workers’ compensation lawyer.
-You may also need assistance if a third party is partly to blame for your injuries or if your employer has taken a retaliatory action against you because you filed for benefits.
+If your workers’ compensation claim is disputed or denied, you may need legal help from a workers’ compensation lawyer.
+You may also need assistance if a third party is partly to blame for your injuries or if your employer has taken retaliatory action against you because you filed for benefits.
 Contact the Law Offices of Bryan Musgrave to learn more about your rights and to begin pursuing the recompense you deserve.